Amaimersion/yandex-disk-telegram-bot/README.md

 It is expected that all of the above software is available as a global variable: `python3`, `git`, `curl`.

 If you want to host this server somewhere, then you need install additional software.
 See your host installation guide.

+All subsequent instructions is for Unix systems (primarily for Linux).
+You may need to make some changes on your own if you work on Windows.